vizhukova/Durak/README.md

 # Durak
 simple card game

-after dowload in file Durak do npm install.
-In file public do bower install.
+After dowload in folder Durak do npm install.
+In folder public do bower install.